Convert Vanilla Extract from Cup to Millilitres

 How many millilitres is 1.5 cups of vanilla extract?

 1.5 cups of vanilla extract is 375 millilitres.
 The ratio is fixed, so 1 cup of vanilla extract is 250 millilitres and 2 cups is 500 millilitres.
-Type any other amount into the converter above for the exact figure, or use the chart below for the common ones.
+Type any other amount into the converter above for the exact figure, or use the chart above for the common ones.

 What is 2 cups of vanilla extract in millilitres?